 In 2013, the Cabazon Water District entered into a loan agreement with Zions First National Bank in the amount of \$787,309 to refinance the 1993 California Dept. of Water Resources Loan - E62039, and provide funding for the construction and upgrade of the District's transmission mains.
 Terms of the loan call for semi-annual debt service payments of principal and interest payable on April 1st and October 1st of each year at a rate of 2.49%, maturing in 2023.
-Annual debt service requirements on the loan are as follows:
+The loan was fully paid in fiscal year 2023.